Carbon Fiber Reinforced Polymers (CFRP): Running Parameters, Tool Life, & Safety Tips

 As previously stated, the type of quench affects the cooling rate.
 Using oil, water, aqueous polymer quenchants, or air will yield a different hardness through the interior of the workpiece.
 This also shifts the hardenability curves.
 Water produces the most severe quench followed by oil and then air.
 Aqueous polymer quenchants provide quenching rates between those of water and oil and can be tailored to specific applications by changing the polymer concentration and temperature.
 The degree of agitation also affects the rate of heat removal.
 The faster the quenching medium moves across the specimen, the greater the quenching effectiveness.
 Oil quenches are generally used when a water quench may be too severe for a type of steel as it may crack or warp upon treatment.

-metalworker quenching casts in an oil bath
+metalworker wearing heavy suit quenching casts in an oil bath

 Figure 6: Metalworker quenching casts in an oil bath